rbowen/presentations/droidcon_keynote/slides.md

 Richard Stallman
 ---
 ## Running your project the Apache Way

 * Radical transparency - Default to open
 * Document the path to leadership
 * Evaluate contributions based on the contributions, not based on the contributor
 * Delegate everything to the people willing to do the work, and then TRUST them to do it.

+???

+* What if you want to run your own project this way?
+* Radical transparency means *all* conversations have to be in public.
+  That is a significant change to team dynamics.
+Make sure you're ready for that

 ---
 * Q&A